When you apply for PM&C's Graduate Programme, you're not just applying for a job, you're opening the door to an exciting

 As part of the Graduate Programme you will complete a range of on-the-job training, networking and mentoring opportunities, and tailored learning and development activities.

 On commencement you will be teamed-up with a former Graduate to assist you with settling into the workplace, and complete a comprehensive induction.
-During your first 6 months on the programme you will be able to access training to develop your skills in the workplace, understand your responsibilities as an APS employee and become familiar with how government works.
+During your first 6 months on the programme you will access training to develop your skills in the workplace, understand your responsibilities as an APS employee and become familiar with how government works.

-During the remainder of the programme you will participate in a tailored development plan that meets your individual learning needs and goals, including structured training and a variety of formal and informal networking opportunities.
-You will also have access to senior PM&C employees to establish a mentoring relationship.
+During the remainder of the programme you will participate in a tailored development plan that meets your individual learning objectives, including structured training and formal and informal networking opportunities.
+You will also have access to senior PM&C employees to enable you to establish a mentoring relationship.

 To ensure your success you will be closely supported by the Graduate Team, supervisors, former graduates and mentors.
 You will have the opportunity to work with leading experts in their field, who will be able to assist you to develop your skills and set you on the right path to achieving your ambitions.